velos/chatbird-ios/README.md

 ## Customizing the example

-You may now ChatBird experience as desired.
+You may now customize ChatBird experience as desired.
 The default implementation will give you a working chat controller but you can subclass `ChatViewController` to provide your own input presenters and message handlers as described below.

 ## Usage